 You can also use a password vault and random password generator to create passwords.
 We endorse LastPass as a secure vault for storing passwords (which are accessible through a master password or passphrase that you create).
 In addition to randomly generated passwords for all your applications and login information, LastPass offers regular security checks, secure autofill for forms, multi-factor authentication, and other valuable services.
-LastPass offers a free version (so you have no excuse!); a premium version at a reasonable price, with excellent tools such as advanced multifactor authentication, dark web monitoring, and a security dashboard for you; and a family-size deal.
-In addition, like our Presence blogs, LastPass blog posts are a great source of knowledge to educate you in online self-defense.
+LastPass offers a free version (so you have no excuse!); a premium version at a reasonable price, with excellent tools such as advanced multi-factor authentication (MFA), dark web monitoring, and a security dashboard for you; and a family-size deal.
+In addition, like our Presence blogs, LastPass blog posts are a great source of knowledge for your online self-defense.

 This advice is common knowledge yet a worthwhile reminder: “think before you click.”
-A suspicious or clearly spam email can be a phishing or spear phishing attack, where the latter is a phishing attack that specifically targets you.
-(Phishing: The act of sending email that falsely claims to be from a legitimate source.
-This email usually comes with a threat or a request for PII or other information.
-For example, the email claims that an account is locked or will close, a balance is due, or information is missing from an account.)
+A suspicious email or obvious spam can be a phishing or spear phishing attack (a phishing attack that specifically targets you). (“Phishing: The act of sending email that falsely claims to be from a legitimate source.”)
+A phishing email often contains a threat of legal or financial liability or requests your personal information.
+For example, an unexpected or puzzling email claims that your account is “locked” or will close, a balance is due, or information is missing from an account.

-If email from someone you know seems unusual to be coming from that person, contact them to confirm.
-If a phone call is not convenient, Forward the email to the person and manually type the email address—do not Reply to the suspicious email—and ask if they sent it.
+If email from someone you know seems unusual coming from that person, contact them to confirm.
+If a phone call is not convenient, Forward the email to that person and manually type their email address—do not Reply to the suspicious email—and ask if they sent it.
 Even if they sent it, did they create it or just forward it from a known or unknown source?

 Social media are a significant risk factor for online identity theft and hacking, so it is crucial to be vigilant with your social media usage.
-Avoid oversharing and sharing personally identifiable information (PII) such as your maiden name, children’s names, and locations.
+Avoid oversharing and sharing personally identifiable information (PII).
+PPI can be your maiden name, address (even the city), children’s names and schools, and locations.
 This PII can give online identity thieves what they need to answer security questions for your bank account or use personal information for other criminal or harmful activity, such as doxing you (maliciously publishing all your PII on the Internet).
 Also, if you receive a connection or “friend” request from a total stranger on a social platform, know that accepting the request from a hacker can open the door to downloads of malware to your device.

 In a 2018 study, the Identity Theft Resource Center found that approximately 52 percent of respondents shared personally identifiable information through social media sites.
 The same survey found that about 48 percent of respondents shared information about their children, while nearly 33 percent shared their location information.
 A total of 42 percent of respondents shared information about their travel plans through social media.
 Do not become a statistic.
 Monitor, audit, and control your social media accounts.

-Download the Presence app to manage your online identity.
+Download the Presence app to manage your online identity (and see our post on digital footprint).
 Presence offers a visual tool to help you see and manage your online privacy on social media and across the entire Internet.
-Presence Global gives you the ability to detect, protect (by auditing security and privacy settings), and control your online identity— download the Presence Global app to get started at Apple Corporation’s App Store or the Google Play Store.
+Presence Global gives you the ability to detect, protect (by auditing security and privacy settings), and control your online identity—download the Presence Global app to get started at Apple Corporation’s App Store or the Google Play Store.